3scale/3scale-operator/doc/operator-user-guide.md

 Secret name must be `system-redis`.

-User can add TLS details to connect to Redis.
+To enable secure TLS communication for the Redis connection used by the system pods (such as system-app and system-sidekiq), the following TLS certificate details should be added to the `system-redis` secret:
+- SSL_CA: The Redis Certificate Authority (CA) certificate.
+- SSL_CERT: The Redis client certificate.
+- SSL_KEY: The private key for the Redis client certificate.
+**Important**: SSL_CA,SSL_CERT and SSL_KEY certificate fields must also present in `backend-redis` secret; it's require for `system pods` to set TLS connection with Redis.
+For more details, please refer to the section on [Setting Redis TLS Environment variables](#setting-redis-tls-environment-variables).

-Example of system-redis secret with TLS details:
+- Example of system-redis secret with TLS details:

 ```yaml
 apiVersion: v1